Beachcombing, sightseeing, sunbathing

 The water is beautiful crystal clear Caribbean blue.

-Controlled by U.S. Fish and Wildlife, Playa Grande is a mile long, gently curving strand of golden sand which is fully exposed to the expanse of the Caribbean Sea.
+Controlled by U.S. Fish and Wildlife, Playa Grande is a mile long, slightly curving strand of golden sand which is fully exposed to the expanse of the Caribbean Sea.

-There is some shade here, under the coconut palms.
+There is some shade in various places, under the coconut palms.